 Chief Green has attended numerous management classes through the National Fire Academy and other agencies throughout his career.
-He is one of five personnel who hold the rotating position of Mobilization Officer in Southwest Washington.
 Contact Chief Green

 Chief Newberry served as a firefighter until his promotion to Captain in 2009.
 In 2011, he moved into the Training Division and served as Fire Training Captain for the Fire District.
-In April of 2013, Chief Newberry was promoted to Assistant Chief and serves by leading the Operations section of the Fire District.
+In April of 2013, Chief Newberry was promoted to Assistant Chief and now serves by leading the Logistics and Planning section of the Fire District.
+Contact Chief Newberry

 Tina Mensinger, Office Administrator

-Ryan Reese is a Captain/Paramedic and has been with Fire District 6 for nearly 14 years.
+Nick McCarty is a Captain and has been with Fire District 6 for 10 years.
 He presently serves as the President of the International Association of Fire Fighters (IAFF), Local 1805.
 The Local represents the firefighters, officers and Battalion Chiefs employed by the District.

 In his capacity as union president, President McCarty works closely with the Fire Chief and other management personnel.
 Visit the IAFF Local 1805 Firefighters web site.